mneyp1216/Team-3---Justice-Navigators/README.md

 ## Purpose

-- This application is a CLI based Journal Companion that assists the user with journal entries by determining the users mood, prompting the user based upon their mood by asking question about the users day, uses OpenAI's API to provide empathetic repsonses.
+- This application is a CLI based Journal Companion that assists the user with journal entries by determining the users mood, prompting the user based upon their mood by asking questions about the users day, and uses OpenAI's API to provide empathetic repsonses.
-- The goal is to be able to uplift and assist with positive thinking and build with some self help guidance.
+- The goal is to be uplift and assist with positive thinking and provide self help guidance.
-- The Journal is meant to have a personal encounter that could help in moments of need but as well to track your everyday feelings and provide words of encouragement.
+- The Journal provides a personalized encounter that can help in moments of need, tracks feelings and provides words of encouragement.

 ## Setup